Bob Owen, Diecast Classics

 Media coverage of your special event will raise the profile of your brand and increase awareness of your products or services.
 An event is also a great way to get clients, prospects and influencers together to help spread the word about you and your business.

 Below are some event management tips for a well-staged event.
-I've focused on what's required for larger events, but the advice can be scaled down to smaller affairs.
-Whether you're planning a networking event, a media conference, seminar or workshop, fashion parade, open day, product launch or even a cocktail party, it will help keep the following in mind.
+I’ve focused on what’s required for larger events, but the advice can be scaled down to smaller affairs.
+Whether you’re planning a networking event, a media conference, seminar or workshop, fashion parade, open day, product launch or even a cocktail party, it will help to keep the following in mind.

 Paying attention to every detail creates a professional image for your business.
-Begin with the basics by developing your message and branding, choosing the venue or site, date, start and finish times.
+Begin with the basics, by:

 • If it is a community event, organise the legalities – check council permits, contracts, letters of agreement and insurance.